d4be4st/rails-includes-issue/README.md

 ## Summary

-This repository documents and provides a workaround for a bug in Rails 7.x's association preloading mechanism that occurs when using nested hash syntax with `includes`.
+This repository demonstrates a bug in Rails 7.x's association preloading mechanism that occurs when using nested hash syntax with `includes()`.

 ## The Bug